Sutter Buttes: American period

+Since 1929, the State of California considered purchasing the land for protection and a state park.
+In 2003, the California Department of Parks and Recreation purchased 1784.5 acre in Peace Valley, on the north side of the Sutter Buttes, for $3 million with the intent to develop it as a state park.
+In 2005 the Parks Commission determined that the property would be a state park, but it was not officially named.

 Titan missile silos and U-2 crash

 Between 1960 and 1962, the US Air Force built a Titan 1 ICBM missile launch complex at the north side of the Sutter Buttes, the Pennington Missile Base.
-A part of the 851st Strategic Missile Squadron headquartered at nearby Beale Air Force Base, the site was designated "851-B." The companion 851-A and 851-C launch sites were located near Lincoln, California and Chico, California.
+A part of the 851st Strategic Missile Squadron headquartered at nearby Beale Air Force Base, the site was designated "851-B." The companion 851-A and 851-C launch sites were located near Lincoln, California, and Chico, California.
 Designed by the United States Army Corps of Engineers to survive a nuclear attack, the Titan 1 complexes were the largest and most hardened of the first-generation ICBM facilities.
 The sites were composed of three underground missile silos interconnected to support and command bunkers by a network of tunnels.
 The facility was active between 1962 and 1965.
 In January 1965, the Titan 1 ICBM was phased out by the US Department of Defense.
 All missiles were removed from the site by February 1965.
 The facilities were then decommissioned and the land subsequently sold back into private ownership.
 The site has been host to many vandals and trespassers since the early 1980s to the present.

 In September 2016, a US Air Force Lockheed U-2 from the 1st Reconnaissance Squadron crashed in the Sutter Buttes during a training mission, killing one of the two pilots.

 Public access

 Before 1960, the land was private, but accessible to the public.
 In 1960, a fire spread on the Buttes and the ranchers decided to close its access to the public.
 Since the state acquired some of the Buttes, it intends to redevelop its public access but the neighboring ranchers are highly hostile to that idea.

-The state park land came with an easement running between the park and Pennington Road to the north.
-An underlying land owner sued the state asserting that the easement was not sufficient to allow park visitor use.
-The underlying landowner lost and the court determined that the state could permit visitor access to and from the park over the easement.

 Public access to the Sutter Buttes is limited.
-Almost all of the land is privately held by ranchers and farmers, but an important exception is a 200 acre parcel encompassing most of North Butte, donated by deed from the McClatchy Company to the Sutter Buttes Regional Land Trust.
+Almost all of the surrounding land is privately held by ranchers and farmers, but an exception is a 200 acre parcel encompassing most of North Butte, donated by deed from the McClatchy Company to the Sutter Buttes Regional Land Trust.

-The terms of the deed of conveyance include the stipulation that the donated land be used for supervised public educational access, not for private use.
-The deed further stipulates that if these terms of conveyance are violated the land can revert to McClatchy ownership.